Skip to main content

 • A monthly tally of how many were asked vs how many converted.
 Adjust the template if conversion drops below 15%.

-• A quarterly NAP audit to check that your business name, address, phone, and hours are consistent across the platforms that influence Google.
+• A quarterly check that your business name, address, phone, and hours are consistent across the platforms that influence Google.

 Most small businesses that adopt this consistently see review counts climb from 5 to 10 reviews to 30+ inside six months, with an average rating in the 4.6 to 4.9 range.